BSFishy/zig-lexer/README.md

 - Allows matching specific token variants into exhaustive enums
 - Regular expression-esque patterns for matching
 - Linear time complexity lexing
+- Token variants that can be skipped and won't appear in the token enum

 ## Implementation details